soundpress/RulesOfNYC/docs/c47/index.rst

       - 4
       - Yes
     * - IDNYC Card with Current Home Address
       - A current IDNYC Card or an expired IDNYC Card with a current home address.
-If the card is expired, then the expiration date must be no more than 60 days prior to the date submitted.
+If the card is expired, then the card must be within the renewal period.
       - Yes
       - 4
       - Yes